jeremyckahn/farmhand/README.md

 This is an open source project built with web technologies.
 It is implemented as a [Progressive Web App](https://web.dev/what-are-pwas/), which means it can be played in your web browser or installed onto your device for offline play.

-I am working on this entirely solo in my free time and am building it strictly with open source development tools (aside from hardware and operating systems).
-Farmhand is designed such that it would be fun for anyone that is into resource management and farming games, but ultimately my goal to make the game that I wish existed, the way I wish it existed.
-And I want to have fun doing it! 🙂

-## Current Progress
+## State of the project

-At this point, the game is completely playable and stable (and worth playing, I think!).
-However, I would not consider the game "finished," inasmuch as it will never be finished.
-I plan to work Farmhand as I can for many years to come.
-Being an open source project, I hope that it will grow and improve organically over time.
-All that said, it's my goal as a designer and developer to ensure that this game is always stable and playable.
+Farmhand is completely playable and stable.
+However, the game should not be considered "finished," inasmuch as it will never be finished.
+It is an ongoing open source project that will grow and improve organically over time.
+Stability and cohesiveness are top priorities for the project.
 It'll only ever get better and have more content over time!

 [This GitHub project](https://github.com/jeremyckahn/farmhand/projects/1) is used for tracking and organizing work.
-If you'd like to suggest a feature or ask a question, please [open a GitHub issue](https://github.com/jeremyckahn/farmhand/issues).
+If you'd like to suggest a feature or ask a question, please [open a GitHub issue](https://github.com/jeremyckahn/farmhand/issues), or [join the Discord](https://discord.gg/6cHEZ9H).

 ## Versioning system